TheWindRider/CNN-Facial-Keypoint-Detector/README.md

 Unzip training and testing as two .csv file in data folder

 ### Code
-All Python code reside in AIND_Capstone.ipynb, and it has four major sections
+Most Python code reside in AIND_Capstone.ipynb, and it has four major sections
 1. Libraries and utility functions
 2. Face and eye detections using OpenCV's pre-trained model
 3. Training a neural network to identify facial keypoints
 4. Running detection functions on both images and camera video feed

+Some utility functions not directly related to neural network or image processing are in utils.py

 ### Reference
 This is a consolidated version of my capstone project in Udacity AI Nanodegree program, and some utility functions are direct reuse of [this GitHub repo](https://github.com/udacity/AIND-CV-FacialKeypoints), and other parts of my code followed its templates and instructions.